Modern Slavery

 • potential suppliers are appropriately reviewed and approved prior to engagement; and

-• Developing a Code of Ethics and Conduct and additional policies as set out in this statement.
+• Developing a Code of Conduct, and additional policies as set out in this statement; and

 Ian Manocha